rzuppur/rvc/README.md

 ```
 ### Other
 You can use `r-media-hide-{"small" | "medium"}` and `r-media-show-{"small" | "medium"}` to show some items only on small/wide screens.

+Use `r-background-primary` and `r-background-secondary` classes to add text and background color that changes with dark mode.
+For example, main content area and sidebar/header.

 <br/><br/>

 ## Usage